Frequently Asked Questions

 WHAT IS THE THOMAS AND ELSIE DEELEY FOUNDATION?

-Donations to the Deeley Foundation are subject to IRS guidelines and are tax deductible much like contributions to other charities are tax deductible.
-The Deeley Foundation’s primary objective is to award college scholarships to exceptionally deserving high school seniors in the Waterbury, Connecticut area.
+Donations to the Deeley Foundation are subject to IRS guidelines and are tax-deductible, much like contributions to other charities are tax-deductible.
+The Deeley Foundation’s primary objective is to award college scholarships to exceptionally deserving high school seniors in the greater Connecticut area.

 return to questions